2021 Stantec Architecture Prize for Excellence in the Comprehensive Studio Project

 Jury Comments: We appreciated the small footprint and how he was able to control the program and put it together in a very compact way.
 This is a building that stands out.
 It has elegance.
 It was clearly the most different of the projects.

 The building consists of four conical forms that emerge from the landscape while the solid base becomes a part of it.
 The conical forms house greenhouses and make a visual reference to the paper mill smokes stacks adjacent to the site.
 Planting areas are integrated with the viewing mounds for views across the river.

 Jury Comments: This one hit it right.
 It’s equally a building that disappears and stands out.
-There is an opportunity for nighttime and winter views overlooking the river.
-Many people would come away satisfied that they’d had an interesting interaction with building without having to go into it.
+It provides opportunities for nighttime and winter views overlooking the river.
+Many people would come away satisfied that they’d had an interesting interaction with the building without having to enter it.